-Most people are now aware that smoking is bad for our health.
+Most people are now aware that smoking is bad for their health.
 It can cause many different medical problems and, in some cases, fatal diseases.
 However, many people don't realise the damage that smoking does to their mouth, gums and teeth.

-You should visit your dentist regularly, as often as they recommend.
+You should visit your dental team regularly, as often as they recommend.
 People who smoke are more likely to have stained teeth, and therefore may need appointments more often with the dental hygienist.